Does CBD oil make you sleep better at night? Here’s how it may and why you should care.

 While smoking marijuana can make you intensely sleepy and flat out numb your body, it also may inhibit REM (rapid eye movement) sleep, which is the restorative part of the sleep cycle and when dreams occur.
 Marijuana also has been known to cause mild “hangovers” when taken at night.
 This may leave you feeling foggy and lethargic when you wake up the next morning.

 You’re not going to get this “couch-lock” effect from taking CBD oil.
 Derived from hemp, CBD oil contains only trace levels of THC.
-This means that CBD oil is non-psychoactive, and doesn’t cause any euphoric effects.
+This means that CBD oil is non-intoxicating, and doesn’t cause any euphoric effects.
 While some have described it as causing relaxing effects, this is far different from the psychoactive and sedative effects that are created with smoking marijuana.

-Used as a supplement, CBD oil naturally can encourage a healthy sleep cycle through its support of the endocannabinoid system.
+CBD oil naturally can encourage a healthy sleep cycle through its support of the endocannabinoid system.
 A more efficient endocannabinoid system positively impacts all of your body’s functions, including your sleep habits.

 To figure out how much CBD you should take, it is suggested that you start with a lower potency and gradually work your way up as needed.
 Gradually increase your serving every day, or week, while monitoring how it influences your sleep quality.
 This will help you dial in on the optimal CBD serving that works best for you to encourage better sleep habits.

 You can learn more about CBD and the high-performance CBD products that are available for athletes and those with active lifestyles by visiting the Dixie Botanicals® blog.